yolabs007/Line-Follower-Robot/README.md

 # Line-Follower-Robot

-* Check the sensors with IR sensor test Code first, then go with Line follower Code.
+* Check the IR sensors with IR sensor test Code (Below one) first, then go with Line follower Code.

 ```C++